 9. Kaiserburg (Nuremberg Castle)

 Beside the Bürgermeistergarten is the Kaiserburg Nürnberg (Nuremberg Castle).
 The imperial castle can be considered as a symbol of the city with rumors spreading during the Holy Roman Empire of its figure representing power and status in Germany.
-Visiting the castle is one of the most popular sights on the Nuremberg tourism trail.
+Visiting the castle is one of the most popular and best things to do in Nuremberg.

 Enjoy walking between high castle walls and gates as the top presents us with a treat!
 If possible, I highly recommend a visit to Nuremberg Castle at sunset.
 To get the best view, head up Sinwell Tower, one of the few parts of the castle to withstand World War II, to see all across the old town and beyond.
 You can also visit the Imperial Castle Museum.